LiamANeeson/Login_Full_Stack_PSQL/README.md

 The vulnerable code exmaple can be seen in server.js The code that is commetned out is the query parameterization which fixes the vulnerabilty
 ### Can run the vulnerable and non vulnerable by commenting out which one you want to run

+# To Run Vulnerabilty
+## Enter This into Email
+'''
+whatever' OR email LIKE 'admin%'--
+'''
+## Can then enter any combination of characters into Password